aljedaxi/zettel/pages/how_to_take_smart_notes.md

 what is the academic mode? a questioning / questing towards \?truth? interesting questions? if so---or if anything like it is so---such a mode must be spread throughout society. every question ever asked may and should be treated with dignity.

-the "good reader" is the reader who understands that a text is a system of purposeful [[clearing]]s and occlusions.
+the "good reader" is the reader who understands that a text is a system of purposeful [[clearing]]s and occlusions. the "poor reader" sees only that which is

  an idea is a picture of an aesthetic.
 	-> a note is a picture of an idea?